mikependon/RepoDB.NET/pages/features/batchoperations.md

 A batch operation is a process of executing multiple single-operations against the database in one-go.
 The execution is ACID; an implicit transaction is provided if not present.

 This operation comes with flexibility as it allows you to control the number of rows to be batched during the execution.
-Because of this, you can manage and further optimize the performance based on your own scenarios (i.e.: Network Latency, Number of Columns, etc).
+Because of this, you can manage and further optimize the performance based on your own situation (i.e.: Network Latency, Number of Columns, Type of Data, etc).

 In RepoDB, the following operations (i.e.: [InsertAll](/operation/insertall), [UpdateAll](/operation/updateall) and [MergeAll](/operation/mergeall)) are the batch operations.
 They are all ACID in nature.